 Teachers are busy!
-I know- preaching to the choir here.
-There are so many things to do during the day and just not enough time to do it in.
+I know – preaching to the choir here.
+There are so many things to do during the day and just not enough time to do it.
 How could you possibly find more minutes during your school day?
 I have been wondering that for years, but I can tell you a few things that have helped me.

 One thing that I always do right away at the beginning of the year is assign all my students numbers.
 This saves me time at the beginning of the year when prepping things (as everything has the same numbers from the year before instead of having to remove names in files, etc.) and saves me time in the classroom.
 When I have students line up in number order, I can quickly determine who is missing (such as during a fire drill) or when students turn in their work (I teach them to put them in order when they turn them in so I can quickly look to see who is missing work).

-Another way that I save time in the classroom is I make sure that my classroom set up is easy to move around in.
+Another way that I save time in the classroom is I make sure that my classroom setup is easy to move around in.
 If I have to squeeze between tables and desks to get around, that takes up a bit of time getting from student to student.
-(It may not seem like a lot of time- but then put it in perspective of the slow walking student who has to meander all the way around the classroom to get a drink or sharpen his or her pencil…)
+(It may not seem like a lot of time, but put it in perspective of the slow-walking student who has to meander all the way around the classroom to get a drink or sharpen his or her pencil…)

-Have smooth transitions in place and if necessary countdown.
+Have smooth transitions in place and, if necessary, a countdown.
 I hate shuffling from one subject to another in the classroom.
-Sometimes students think this is their opportunity to chat and oh my goodness they can take forever to find something in their desk when you say “pull out your…” I think this can be one of the biggest time wasters of the whole day.
-(It doesn’t necessarily have to be transitioning from subject to subject- transitioning from recess to class, class to PE, so on).
+Sometimes students think this is their opportunity to chat, and oh my goodness, they can take forever to find something in their desk when you say, “Pull out your…” I think this can be one of the biggest time wasters of the whole day.
+(It doesn’t necessarily have to be transitioning from subject to subject – transitioning from recess to class, class to PE, so on).
 Practice, practice, practice!
 (And don’t be afraid to practice repeatedly and throughout the year!)
 Role play/model what a smooth transition looks like.
 I have even implemented consequences for taking too long coming in from recess.
 It’s unfortunate, but sometimes it has to be done.

 Another big time waster is when the teacher is not prepared.
-I imagine every teacher (*gasp* myself included) have had moments when they couldn’t find something, forgot to copy, didn’t have enough copies, or whatever.
+I imagine every teacher (*gasp* myself included) has had moments when they couldn’t find something, forgot to copy something, didn’t have enough copies, or whatever.
 When that happens, what do the students do?
 They talk.
 They get off task.
 It’s critical that the teacher is prepared.
 When the students get on the bus in the afternoon, I immediately look at my plans for the next day and pull out my materials.
 I lay them out where I can access them and gather everything I’ll need.
-(This is also beneficial if something happens and you can’t make it in- boom- ready for the sub!)
-Being organized and prepared, sheds time off the clock!
+(This is also beneficial if something happens and you can’t make it in – boom! – ready for the sub!)
+Being organized and prepared sheds time off the clock!

 Since teachers do so much, another way to free up some time is to have students do a few things.
-Now for people like me who are complete control freaks- I can tell you from first hand experience- it was not easy.
-I’m not mocking control freaks in any way- it was hard- but I managed and you can too!
-It takes some time and you have to repeatedly tell yourself that it doesn’t have to be perfect, it’s the kids’ classroom too, it’s saving you time, so on.
-(Or just look the other way.)
-Have students help- they can easily put things away and clean up.
+Now, for people like me who are complete control freaks – I can tell you from first-hand experience – it was not easy.
+I’m not mocking control freaks in any way – it was hard – but I managed, and you can, too!
+It takes some time, and you have to repeatedly tell yourself that it doesn’t have to be perfect, it’s the kids’ classroom, too, it’s saving you time, and so on.
+(Or, just look the other way.)
+Have students help; they can easily put things away and clean up.